linkeddatalayouts/linkeddatalayouts.github.io/_examples/tag_length_value.md

   lidl:attribute tlv:Tag, tlv:Length , tlv:Value .
 ```

-In this example, we encode the value kind using a single byte and the value size using four bytes.
+In this example, we encode the value kind using a single byte.

 ```
 @prefix lidl:   <http://www.dfki.org/lidl#> .